Bungonia campground

 • Check in 2pm, check out 10am.
 Fees may apply for late check outs.

-• The campground is in a remote location so please make sure you arrive well-prepared.
+• The campground is in a remote location, please arrive well-prepared.

 Bungonia campground gives you simple creature comforts and excellent camping facilities in a natural bushland setting within one of NSW’s most exciting national parks.
 Whether you’re caving over a wintery weekend, canyoning Bungonia or Jerrara Creek, rock climbing the limestone cliffs of Bungonia Slot Canyon, or tackling one of the many hiking trails on offer in the park, this campground is an ideal base to come and go from.